-18.2 MTC/motorcycle traction control
+18.2 Motorcycle traction control (MTC)

-The traction control lowers the tightening torque in case of loss of traction in the rear wheel.
-Depending on the traction control setting, a slight slip on the rear wheel may be desirable.
-Example: Offroad.
+The motorcycle traction control ($\underline{\mathsf{MTC}}$) reduces the engine torque in case of loss of traction in the rear wheel.
+Depending on the motorcycle traction control setting, a slight slip on the rear wheel may be desirable.
+Example: offroad.

-When traction control is switched off, the rear wheel may spin during high acceleration and on surfaces with low grip.
+When motorcycle traction control is switched off, the rear wheel may spin during high acceleration and on surfaces with low grip.

-After the ignition is switched back on, traction control is enabled again.
+After the ignition is switched back on, the motorcycle traction control is reactivated.

-Traction control is controlled via the "Drive Mode" (p.
-180) menu on the combination instrument.
-Traction control can be switched off in the "MTC/ABS" menu.
+The motorcycle traction control is operated through the "Drive Mode" (p.
+175) menu on the combination instrument.
+The motorcycle traction control can be switched off in the "MTC/ABS" menu.

-When traction control is active, the TC lamp flashes.
-When traction control is switched off, the TC lamp is lit.
+When motorcycle traction control is active, the TC lamp [3] flashes.
+When motorcycle traction control is switched off, the TC lamp [3] lights up.